 we need time and expertise: not excessive, but as much as you enjoy giving.

-Our fundraising is basic: sales of fruit preserves from our orchard, donations at events such as Apple Days.
-Until the last year, we sold home-made refreshments, cakes and biscuits once or twice a year at the Servery at Royden Park.
-This is not available at the moment, so we're looking for farmers' markets and other opportunities to raise funds - can you help?
+Our fundraising is basic: sales of fruit preserves from our orchards, gardens and foraging, & donations at events such as Apple Days and Farmers' Markets.
+We no longer have the sales of refreshments at Royden Park.
+So we're looking for new opportunities to raise funds - can you help?

 We need more tree wardens and friends to keep an eye on the treescape in our area,